The Gravity of Becoming

 Consider nature.
 A sunset costs nothing.
 A mountain charges no admission.
 The ocean doesn't check your credentials before revealing its infinity.
 And yet, these remain the most universally acknowledged sources of beauty humans have ever encountered.
 Why?

 Because they are infinitely complex.
 You can spend a lifetime studying a single species of beetle and die with questions unanswered.
-The sunset you saw at seven years old and the one you'll see at seventy are the same sun, the same physics, but you are different — and so the sunset is different too.
+The sunset you saw at seven years old and the one you'll see at seventy are the same sun, the same physics.
+But you are different.
+And so the sunset is different too.

 Scarcity was a proxy for depth.
 We confused the map for the territory.
 AI strips away that confusion.
 It commoditizes the hard.
 What remains?
 The infinite.